-Sarah Wolf's law career began in Douglas County as Deputy District Attorney before she quickly settled into her favorite area of law, estate planning and administration, where she gets to assist clients in protecting their interests, loved ones and assets.
+Sarah Wolf's law career began in Douglas County as Deputy District Attorney before she quickly settled into her favorite area of law, estate planning and administration, where she enjoys assisting clients in protecting their loved ones and assets.

-Sarah and team are on the pulse of changing laws, ready to assist you in navigating the legal system to chart a sound course for achieving your goals.
+Sarah and team are on the pulse of changing laws, ready to assist you in navigating the legal system to chart a sound course for achieving your estate planning goals.